 The most common causes of RVO include:

 * More common in younger patients

-Steroids: Steroids are another type of medication that can decrease macular edema.
-Similar to Lucentis, Eylea and Avastin, the steroid is injected directly into the vitreous through the sclera.
-Two of the most commonly used steroids are preservative-free Triamcinolone Acetonide Suspension and Ozurdex (a dexamethasone implant).
-The primary difference between them is that the complete dose of triamcinolone is given at one time while small doses of dexamethasone are administered over time, although the treatment is not given more than once every three months.
-The complications from steroid injections are similar to those of the anti-VEGF injections, but can also include the progression of cataract and the development of glaucoma.
+Corticosteroids: Steroids are another type of medication that can decrease macular edema.
+Similar to anti-VEGF medications, the steroid is injected directly into the vitreous through the sclera.
+Two of the most commonly used steroids are preservative-free triamcinolone acetonide suspension and Ozurdex® (a dexamethasone implant).
+While the entire dose of triamcinolone is injected at once, small doses of dexamethasone are released from the implant over approximately three months.
+The complications that result from steroid injections are similar to those of the anti-VEGF injections, but can also include the progression of cataract and the development of glaucoma.

-If the retina specialist is unable to perform the laser treatment due to either a vitreous hemorrhage or retinal detachment, a vitrectomy will be recommended.
-A vitrectomy is an outpatient surgical procedure performed in an operating room that involves removal of the vitreous from the inside back of the eye through three openings made in the sclera using a microscope and several small instruments.
-As is the case with anti-VEGF or steroid injections, there is a risk of infection, cataract, retinal detachment or permanent vision loss.
+If the retina specialist is unable to perform the laser treatment due to vitreous hemorrhage or retinal detachment, a vitrectomy will likely be recommended.
+A vitrectomy is an outpatient surgical procedure performed in an operating room that involves the removal of the vitreous from the inside back of the eye through three openings made in the sclera using a microscope and several small instruments.
+As with anti-VEGF or steroid injections, there is a risk of infection, cataract, retinal detachment or permanent vision loss.

-As with any treatment, it is critical that patients have a thorough discussion with their retina specialist regarding all of the treatment options, including the risks, benefits and alternatives, before deciding the appropriate course of action.
+Prior to any treatment, it is critical that patients have a thorough discussion with their retina specialist regarding all of the treatment options, including the risks, benefits and alternatives, prior to choosing the appropriate course of action.